 Methods to forecast inoculum exposure would allow growers to take timely preventative actions such as: delayed planting, resistant varieties, selective fungicides, crop growth regulators, irrigation management, targeted rotations, and – only where necessary – limited tillage, among other agronomic practices.

 The last two decades have demonstrated that the U.S. is vulnerable to invasive and resurgent pathogens spreading from distant states or countries, often triggered by unusual weather.
 The next two decades could be even more challenging as pathogens from the South spread farther north.
-A forecast system would provide growers actionable detection of pathogens before widespread damage occurs and provide public scientists data on changes in pathogen diversity necessary to breed and deploy protective host plant resistance traits.
+A forecast system would provide growers actionable detection of pathogens before widespread damage occurs.
+It also would provide public scientists data on changes in pathogen diversity necessary to breed and deploy protective host plant resistance traits.

 NPMTI leading the way